LrWm3/nfs-volume-mount-k8-examples/README.md

 ## TLDR: Don't use persistent volumes or persistent volume claims; use the nfs volume plugin directly

 This works, requires only 5 additional lines per yaml, with no special config or subsituition, and is generally a set it and forget it type approach.
-I found a post on stackoverflow about this four experiments into PV experimentation.
+I found [this post on stackoverflow](https://stackoverflow.com/a/35366775) as I was beginning to set up a fourth PV & PVC experiment.

 ```yaml
 apiVersion: v1